How to use your MBA to make a difference

-How to use an MBA to make a difference
+How real-life business leaders use an MBA to make a difference

 According to the Productivity Commission, there are more than 600,000 NFP organisations in Australia.
-Some of them are large businesses that need the skills and expertise of an MBA graduate to solve complex financial, governance and management issues.
+Some are large businesses that need the skills and expertise of an MBA graduate to solve complex financial, governance, and management issues.
 Many are also successful social enterprises.

 Entrepreneurs have been inspired to combine their business acumen with a belief in a social, environmental or philanthropic causes and have made a difference to others using their business models.
 Before the pandemic, there were 20,000 social enterprises in Australia, but the trend is set to grow.